joemeyer1/learning-spotify-api/README.md

 # learning-spotify-api-private
- rough draft - learning spotify api assignment
+Solutions to spotify api assignment for WMG.
+Solution methods are implemented in `assignment_answers.py`, and solution files are uploaded in `assignment_answer_files`.

 1. You should get the top tracks for Led Zeppelin, and the audio features for all those top tracks.